 As for evaluation indexes, we judge the results from estimation and calculation efficiency.
 There are three indexes: $MSE$, $MAE$ and $time$, whose expressions are as Eq.(\ref{mse})$\sim$Eq.(\ref{time}).

-Among them, $MSE$ and $MAE$ are the sum of the mean squared error and mean absolute error of each dimension and also divided by 500, the experiment time. $time$ is the average cost time of certain random error running 500 times, which use function \textbf{system.time()} in R to record elapsed time.
+For illustration, $\hat{\theta_j}^{(s)}$ is the estimator of the $j$-th dimension of $\theta$in the $s$-th repetition.
+Thus, $MSE$ and $MAE$ are the average of the sum of the mean squared error and mean absolute error of each dimension in 500 repetitions. $time$ is the average cost time of certain random error running 500 times, which use function \textbf{system.time()} in R to record elapsed time.

 Our simulations include 4 experiments in total: